alexdsbreslav/qualtrics_matlab_integration/README.md

 - MATLAB 9.4
 - MATLAB Toolbox: Statistics and Machine Learning Toolbox 11.3
 - A Qualtrics account
-- Python3 with pandas and numpy
+- Python 3 with pandas and numpy

 **Before trying to run through the example:**
 - Import the two surveys into your Qualtrics survey library [[click here for directions]](https://www.qualtrics.com/support/survey-platform/my-projects/creating-a-project/#CreatingFromAFile)